Onyx-Protocol/Onyx/docs/protocol/specifications/validation.md

     2. Replace S with S′.
 3. For all [asset version 1 issuance inputs](data.md#asset-version-1-issuance-commitment) with non-empty *nonce* string:
     1. Compute the [issuance hash](data.md#issuance-hash) H.
-    2. Add (H, transaction maximum timestamp) to the issuance memory in S, yielding a new state S′.
+    2. Add (H, transaction maximum timestamp) to the nonce set in S, yielding a new state S′.
     3. Replace S with S′.
 4. Return S.